Document Generation is the process of automatically creating documents based on rules.

 - Easy to add to custom software applications

 - Performance and Speed

-The result is a suite of Document Generation Software products that are easy-to-integrate, easy-to-use and will save you time when creating or changing the content and formatting of generated documents.
+The result is a suite of Document Generation Software products that we hope you find are easy-to-integrate, easy-to-use and will save you time when creating or changing the content and formatting of generated documents.

 If you have any comments about our thoughts on Document Generaion please feel free to Contact Us.